-The official acts of the central Government in India

-are expressed to run in the name of the Governor-General in Council, often described as the Government of India.
-The executive work of the Government of India is distributed among the following Departments.
+The official acts of the central Government in India are expressed to run in the name of the Governor-General in Council, often described as the Government of India.
+The executive work of the Government of India is distributed among the following Departments:

-- (1) The Foreign.
-It transacts all business connected with external politics, with Frontier tribes, and with Native States in India. - (2) The Home.
-This is concerned with the work of general administration, and deals with internal politics, law and justice, jails, police, education, hospitals, public health, municipalities and local boards, and a number of other subjects. - (3) Revenue and Agriculture.
-Its main functions are the administration of the land revenue, agricultural inquiry, agricultural improvement, and famine relief. - (4) Finance.
-This deals with the general administration of Imperial and Provincial finance; with questions relating to the salaries, leave, and pensions of public officers; and with currency and banking. - (5) Commerce and Industry.
-This was formed in 1905 to facilitate the disposal of questions affecting the trade and manufactures of the country. - (6) The Legislative.
-This is responsible for all matters connected with the conduct of legislation in the Council of the Governor-General. - (7) Public Works. - (8) Army. - (9) Military Supply.
+- (1) The Foreign:-It transacts all business connected with external politics, with Frontier tribes, and with Native States in India. - (2) The Home:-This is concerned with the work of general administration, and deals with internal politics, law and justice, jails, police, and a number of other subjects. - (3) Revenue and Agriculture:-Its main functions are the administration of the land revenue, agricultural inquiry, agricultural improvement, and famine relief. - (4) Finance:-This deals with the general administration of Imperial and Provincial finance, with questions relating to the salaries, leave, and pensions of public officers; and with currency and banking. - (5) Commerce and Industry:-This was formed in 1905 to facilitate the disposal of questions affecting the trade and manufactures of the country.
+The newly constructed Railway Board is a part of the department.
+But the Senior Member of the Board has a seat on the Viceroy's Council as an additional member and has direct relation with the Viceroy. - (6) The Legislative:-This is responsible for all matters connected with the conduct of legislation in the Council of the Governor-General. - (7) Public Works. - (8) Army. - (9) Education and Sanitation, which formerly was a part of the Home department, but since 1910 is a department by itself, with a member and separate Secretaries.

 The Governor-General himself administers the Foreign Department.
-The Commander-in-chief holds charge of the Army Department.
-Of the six ordinary members of council, one is in charge of the two Departments of (1) Revenue and Agriculture, and (2) Public Works; and the other five are in charge of the remaining Departments, one each.
+The Commander-in-Chief holds charge of the Army Department.
+Of the six ordinary members of Council, one is in charge of the two Departments of (1).
+Revenue and Agriculture, and (2) Public works; and the other five are in charge of the remaining Departments, one each.
 At the head of each of the Departments is one of the Secretaries to the Government of India.
 Minor questions are settled departmentally.
-Questions involving a difference of opinion between two departments, or raising any grave issue, are brought up to be settled in council.
+Questions involving a difference of opinion between two departments, or raising any grave issue, are brought up to be settled in Council.